mohammedasker/100-days-of-code/log.md

 **Thoughts**: My codes looked so terrible that even a monkey can do this.
 The game is working as I intended, but I cannot help thinking that there are better ways I can do.
 I should probably ask someone for their opinion in the future.
 For now, I'll procced to stage 2 of the game.

+### Day 19: June 29, 2019

+**Today's Progress**: Working on the second stage of the game.

+**Thoughts**: My git files have failed to push into GitHub because the repo has changed inside the GitHub.
+Luckily, all I have to do is to pull the files from GitHub and then push it again.
+Lesson learned.